 Temple University professor claims all White people are 'connected to racism'

-Marc Lamont Hill previously came under fire after making comments about Israel and Palestine deemed anti-Semitic
+Marc Lamont Hill previously came under fire after making comments about Israel deemed anti-Semitic

 Black News Tonight host Marc Lamont Hill is facing backlash on social media after the Temple University professor claimed during an interview that all White people are "connected to racism."